 Army Cadet Force (ACF) background

 The ACF can trace its beginnings to 1859 and is a nationwide voluntary youth organisation supported by the British Army.
-The motto of the ACF is “to inspire to achieve” and the emphasis is very much on personal development through teamwork, self-reliance and leadership.
+The ACF motto is “to inspire to achieve”.
+The emphasis is very much on personal development through teamwork, self-reliance and leadership.

 There are over 50,000 cadets in 1,600 detachments nationwide but only a very small proportion choose to join the armed forces when they leave.